ThePhD/ThePhD.github.io/_posts/2020-08-09-C Committee August 2020.markdown

 We will let the compiler lie to you.
 We will lie to your code.
 And when things do go bad -- a mistake, an "oopsie kapoopsie", a leak of data -- we will shake our heads solemnly.
 We will offer our thoughts and prayers and say "well, that's a shame".
 A shame, indeed...

-...
-Well.
-Maybe it doesn't have to be?

-But that's for another time, dear reader. 💚
+Maybe we'll fix it another day, dear reader. 💚